 The rivers of Washington are valued for their scenic beauty, pristine water quality, exceptional recreational opportunities, and as important fish habitat.
 Some of these rivers are critical habitat for fish species listed under the Endangered Species Act, including steelhead, salmon, and bull trout.
 Every year, Washington invests hundreds of millions of taxpayer dollars on salmon and steelhead recovery.
-These recovery efforts can be destroyed by suction dredge mining, a type of recreational mining that uses a suction dredge pump and hose to vacuum up the sediments on the river bottom to search for gold.
-The sediment is released in a plume, along with the toxic metals that were once settled in the sediment.
-The release of toxic metals from the sediment increases the risk of exposure to fish.
-Suction dredge mining also impacts fish habitat by releasing sediment into the water, and destroying redds (spawning nests) and refugia.
+These recovery efforts can be destroyed in minutes by suction dredge mining, a type of recreational mining that uses a suction dredge pump and hose to vacuum up the sediments on the river bottom to search for gold.
+Suction dredge mining also impacts fish habitat by stirring up sediment and toxic metals in the water, and destroying redds (spawning nests) and refugia.

 Continuing to allow suction dredge mining under the current regulations poses a serious risk to fish populations and water quality throughout Washington.
 In 2014, the Cascade Forest Conservancy began working with the Fish Not Gold coalition to address the harmful impacts of suction dredge mining in Washington.
-In 2017, HB 1106 and HB 1077 were introduced by Rep. Gael Tarleton and Rep. Joe Fitzgibbon.
-In January we testified in support of these bills that would require individual permits and move Washington toward compliance with the Clean Water Act and Endangered Species Act.
 We continue to advocate for suction dredge mining reform in Washington that requires individual permits, licensing fees, and enhanced protections for endangered and threatened fish populations.

 Call or write your representative and ask them to support suction dredge mining reform in Washington.
 Look up your state representative’s contact information here.